Picture vast glorious fields of yellow sunflowers stretching on and on.

 But if you want to gaze on the golden fields of southeastern sunflower, you can’t put it off, because the flowers stay in bloom for just two or three weeks.

 A good place to see southeastern sunflowers is a relatively new and little-known preserve near Immokalee called Pepper Ranch Preserve, which opens the gates for sunflower viewing.
 You must reserve a spot, but it’s free.

 Pepper Preserve’s sunflowers are truly something to see, according to Alexandra Sulecki, coordinator of the Conservation Collier Program.”There are fields and fields of them,” she said.
 “It’s just a stunning display.”

-To see the sunflowers, you can drive through the preserve and stop along the way to take photos and see the flowers up close.
+To see the sunflowers, you drive through the preserve and stop along the way to take photos and see the flowers up close.
 (At this time of year the trails are too wet and the preserve doesn’t open for hiking until early November.)

 The native southeastern sunflower is an annual herb with the scientific name Helianthus agrestis.
 Dozens of the small daisy-like flowers blossom on a branched plant that can grow 9 feet tall and can spread to cover open marshes, particularly following a fire.